Retinal (retinaldehído): por qué supera al retinol y cómo usarlo bien

 1

 Use Crystal Retinal 6 one night per week.
-Apply on completely dry skin (wait about five minutes after cleansing).
-Dose: roughly a grain-of-rice amount for the whole face.
-If you feel tightness, layer a hyaluronic acid serum beforehand.
+Apply to dry skin — wait around 5 minutes after cleansing.
+Dose: a rice-grain amount for the face.
+If your skin feels tight, apply hyaluronic acid or a simple moisturiser before or after, depending on your tolerance.

 2